Fleece Jazz at Stoke by Nayland Hotel©

 Musicians and 'Deps'

 The lineups listed in the brochure and this website are those given to us by the leader of the group, and are as accurate as we can make them.
 The music business being what it is, changes happen, and sometimes quite late.
-We have been very lucky, as the substitutions made by the groups have been quite wonderful.
+We have been very lucky, as the substitutions made by the bands have been quite wonderful.
 Nevertheless, the situation is not one we can control.
+After the programme is printed, we do update the website if we are informed of any changes.

 The Club and its Committee